paradicms/paradicms.github.io/docs/recipes/edit-github-ssg-workflow.md

 ### Commit changes

-When you are done editing, click the "Start commit" button on the right, then the "Commit changes" button.
+When you are done editing, click the *Start commit* button on the right, then the *Commit changes* button.

 ![Screenshot of commit changes to the GitHub Actions workflow](img/edit-github-ssg-workflow/commit.png)